-The best places to visit on your Cebu itinerary are located in the South Cebu region and you’ll want to base yourself in the popular town of Moalboal which is located on the South East Coast of Cebu Island.
+The best places to visit when visiting Cebu are located in the South Cebu region and you’ll want to base yourself in the popular town of Moalboal which is located on the South East Coast of the island.

-The earlier you leave Cebu City on day 2 of your Cebu itinerary the better because there will be less traffic on the roads and you will have some time to start exploring when you arrive in Moalboal.
+The earlier you leave Cebu City on day 2 the better because there will be less traffic on the roads and you will have some time to start exploring when you arrive in Moalboal.